High order free hyperplane arrangements in 3-dimensional vector spaces: Abstract

 \section{Abstract}

-Holm introduced $m$-free $\ell$-arrangements as a generalization of free arrangements, while he asked whether all $\ell$-arrangements are $m$-free for $m$ large enough.
-Recently Abe and the author verified that the Holm's question is false when $\ell\geq 4$.
-In this paper we verify that the Holm's question is true when $\ell=3$.
-Meanwhile we compute $m$-exponents, using the intersection lattice.
+Holm introduced $m$-free $\ell$-arrangements which is a generalization of free arrangements, while he asked whether all $\ell$-arrangements are $m$-free for $m$ large enough.
+Recently Abe and the author verified that this question is in the negative when $\ell\geq 4$.
+In this paper we verify that $3$-arrangements $\mathscr{A}$ are $m$-free and compute the $m$-exponents for all $m\geq |\mathscr{A}|+2$, where $|\mathscr{A}|$ is the cardinality of $\mathscr{A}$.
+Hence Holm's question is in the positive when $\ell=3$.
+Finally we prove that $3$-dimensional Weyl arrangements of types A and B are $m$-free for all $m\geq 0$.